sigridjineth/near-indexer-for-explorer/README.md

 # WELLDONE Code Helper
-* Using NEAR Lake Framework to parse a public key to associated account ids
+* Using Lake Framework to parse a public key to associated account ids.
+Check the [docs](https://near-indexers.io/).

 ## How to start?
 1. Install Dependencies